-Lace up your walking shoes and follow the signs on this self-guided Cultural Tourism DC Neighborhood Heritage Trail to experience Brightwood.
-Indulge your inner Civil War buff in one of DC's early communities, where you'll see the site of the only Civil War battle to take place within the District of Columbia.
+Lace up your walking shoes and follow the signs on this self-guided Cultural Tourism DC Neighborhood Heritage Trail to experience Brightwood in northwest DC.
+Indulge your inner Civil War buff in one of DC's early communities, where you'll see the site of the only Civil War battle to take place within the boundaries of the District of Columbia.

-Battleground to Community: Brightwood Heritage Trail's 18 poster-sized, illustrated signs combine storytelling with historic images and maps for a great afternoon outing.
+The 18 poster-sized, illustrated signs of Battleground to Community: Brightwood Heritage Trail combine storytelling with historic images and maps for a great afternoon outing.
 Come and discover the personalities and forces that created this intriguing urban community!

 The first sign is located at 5427 14th Street, NW, at the southeast corner of Kennedy and 14th Streets at Colorado Avenue, NW.
-The 90-minute, self-guided tour loops through the Brightwood neighborhood and ends at the southwest corner Georgia Avenue and Peabody Street, NW.
+The 90-minute, self-guided tour loops through the Brightwood neighborhood and ends at the southwest corner of Georgia Avenue and Peabody Street, NW.
 Feel free to begin anywhere along the route, which is mostly on flat terrain.
-The trail is easily reached by Metrobus 70 or 71.

 Walkers are encouraged to follow the trail at their own pace, sampling neighborhood character, businesses, and restaurants along the way.